transcriptionpro/wuc-new/_altcoins/pivx.md

 <p>The wallet needs to be opened and unlocked while connected to the Internet; so be careful with security.
 <p>Addresses need to have at least 100 confirmations.
 <p>Crazy Pro Tip - After an address gets 100 confirmations then restart the wallet and unlock it.
 Then the staking should be active for that balance.
+<p>Super Crazy Pro Tip - In the Debug Console use the 'setstakesplitthreshold' command to change the default split threshold.
 <p><center><img src="/images/pivx-utxo-splitter.png" alt="PIVX UTXO Splitter" /></center></p>
 <p><h3 id="roadmap">PIVX 2017 Roadmap</h3>
 <p><center><img src="/images/pivx-2017-roadmap.jpg" alt="PIVX 2017 Roadmap" /></center></p>